judylin1/react-csv-upload/README.md

 -Can set which headers are required / not required.
 -Return array of successful rows and array of unsuccessful rows to callback function.
 -If any row contains an error, allow user to fix their CSV file or continue with uploading only the successful rows.
+-If a row of emails exists, check that the email is valid.

 Dependencies:
 -React